KimmyBeeW/stat-blog/_posts/2024-09-20-basic-data-visualizations-in-python.md

 ### You can do it!
 Granted, those were just the basics of data visualization in python, but everyone's got to start somewhere.
 In my experience, I learn how to code best when I copy someone elses code and turn it into my own thing, so I invite you to do the same.
 Get PyCharm, VS Code, or Google Collab and try out these graphs for yourself.
 Switch up the numbers, colors, and data, and don't be afraid to use Google or ChatGPT for ideas on how to expand the functionality of the graphs.

 Thanks for being willing to explore data visualization in python with me.
-Good luck coloring with code!
+Good luck coding in color!